daniel-furman/daniel-furman.github.io/content/_index.md

 My professional experience is mainly in Python and R, spanning the full-stack from data mining to algorithm development.

-In my free time I enjoy surfing, backpacking & camping, rock climbing, playing guitar, reading, and building apps and OSS.
+In my free time I enjoy surfing, backpacking & camping, rock climbing, playing guitar, reading, and building things.

 ---